 ChatData Sync exposes each tracker two ways, so it works with almost any assistant:

-https://chatdatasync.com/api/mcp over streamable HTTP, then authenticate with your tracker-scoped key in the x-api-key header — or sign in with OAuth and let the client carry a bearer token.
-The server offers tools to create, list, search, summarize, fetch, update, and delete records, plus owner-only layout tools (describe_schema, add_section, add_field) that let the assistant grow a tracker's structure without deleting anything.https://chatdatasync.com/openapi.actions.json (REST base https://chatdatasync.com/api/v1) and use the same scoped key.Every key authorizes one tracker only and can be rotated or revoked any time.
+https://chatdatasync.com/api/mcp over streamable HTTP, then authenticate with a named assistant secret or the legacy tracker key in the x-api-key header — or sign in with OAuth and let the client carry a bearer token.
+The server offers tools to create, list, search, summarize, fetch, update, and delete records, plus additive layout tools (describe_schema, add_section, add_field) whose access is governed by the connection policy.https://chatdatasync.com/openapi.actions.json (REST base https://chatdatasync.com/api/v1) and use a named assistant secret or the legacy tracker key.Named connections can be limited to selected operations, tables, fields, and an expiry date.
+They can be suspended, rotated, or revoked independently.
 Step-by-step guides: connect Claude via MCP and the MCP server reference.

-For direct MCP setup, use your tracker token in a custom header named x-api-key.
+For direct MCP setup, use a named assistant secret or the legacy tracker key in a custom header named x-api-key.
 This is the normal copy-and-paste setup for clients where you enter the MCP URL and headers yourself.

 Use bearer tokens only when the host completes ChatData Sync OAuth for you, or when you are calling signed-in account APIs instead of the tracker-scoped MCP connection.